-Investigators whose affiliation changes from a US to a non-US Institution cannot retain their NASA funding.
+Investigators for whom primary affiliation changes from a US to a non-US institution cannot retain their NASA funding.
 However if, as a result of the PI's move, other US-based Co-Is of the original proposal have taken on a larger share of the work, it may be possible for that funding to be officially transferred to the relevant US-based Co-I. The PI should contact the CXC Helpdesk to discuss this matter.